MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ![Data migration](media/migrate-tables-fields-up-overview.png "data migration")

 In the example, **TableB** and **Field C-1** are customizations.
-You'll move these elements from the original source extension up to a new extension.
+You'll move these elements from the original releasing extension up to a new extension.
 This new extension will have a dependency on the original extension.
 You'll keep **TableA** and **TableC** in the original extension.

 To accommodate data migration, you'll have to create an extension that is only used for deployment.
 This extension is **Ext Z** in the figure.
 There are two stages of deployment: